New PM ‘must double’ support for struggling families to £30bn

 “We need to see that package of support being doubled in order to meet the kind of costs that people are facing.”

-And the Resolution Foundation’s research director James Smith said agreed that, with the scale of expected energy cost rises now double what was anticipated in May when Mr Sunak unveiled his package of support – worth £1,200 to the most vulnerable households – the size of direct payments would have to increase by a similar level.
+And the Resolution Foundation’s research director James Smith agreed that with the scale of expected energy cost rises now double what was anticipated in May when Mr Sunak unveiled his package of support – worth £1,200 to the most vulnerable households – the size of direct payments would have to increase by a similar level.

 “We don’t know exactly what scale of support is needed, but we know that the money Rishi Sunak announced while he was chancellor is not going to be anywhere near enough to prevent extremely bad outcomes for the economy as a whole but mainly for those on low incomes who are most exposed to the cost-of-living crisis,” he said.

 “The previous package in May was scaled to an Ofgem letter that said the price cap would rise by £850 in October to about £2,800.
 We’re now staring down the barrel of £3,500.
-We could be talking about another £15 billion at least.”
+We could be talking about another £15bn at least.”

-Mr Smith told The Independent it was “extremely odd” that the cost-of-living crisis had not so far been central to the Tory leadership debate, when it was clear that the “absolute first priority” for the incoming PM will be to support households through the winter.
+Mr Smith told The Independent it was “extremely odd” that the cost of living crisis had not so far been central to the Tory leadership debate, when it was clear that the “absolute first priority” for the incoming prime minister will be to support households through the winter.

 “Whoever becomes the next prime minister, they will need to move quickly in terms of putting fiscal support in place, whether that be through an emergency budget or immediate steps to support households,” he said.